appvia/terranetes/docs/terranetes-controller/admin/providers.md

   create: true
   # ServiceAccount for the controller
   controller:
-    # indicates we should create the terraform-controller service account
+    # indicates we should create the terranetes-controller service account
     create: true
     # annotations is a collection of annotations which should be added to the ServiceAccount
     annotations: {}